- 1.1. Mathematicians and proof assistants

 My conclusion from this review is that 'human-like' is best understood as referring to a general approach to ATP algorithm design, in contrast to 'machine-like'.

-Human-like proving techniques emphasise reasonsing methods that are compatible with how humans reason, in the sense that a proof is intelligible for a human.
-This can be
+Human-like proving techniques emphasise reasoning methods that are compatible with how humans reason, in the sense that a proof is intelligible for a human.

-Pre-80s, for example, Robinson's resolution theorem proving was the dominant architecture of provers [BG01[BG01]Bachmair, Leo; Ganzinger, HaraldResolution theorem proving (2001)Handbook of automated reasoning].
-However as noted by Bledsoe [Ble81[Ble81]Bledsoe, Woodrow WNon-resolution theorem proving (1981)Readings in Artificial Intelligence], repeated application of the resolution rule
+Pre-80s, for example, Robinson's resolution theorem proving was the dominant architecture of provers [BG01.
+However as noted by Bledsoe ][Ble81, repeated application of the resolution rule ]

 (A ∨ B) ∧ (¬A ∨ C) ⊢ B ∨ C can hardly be called 'human-like', and such a proof would not be found in a mathematical textbook.

-Merge these strands to create a determine a working definition of human-like.
-In Section 3.1, I decided that I would deem the design of the system as human-like if it was similar enough to the resoning of humans that it could produce natural language write-ups that were convincing enough for mathematicians.
+Merge these strands to create and determine a working definition of human-like.
+In Section 3.1, I decided that I would deem the design of the system as human-like if it was similar enough to the reasoning of humans and could produce natural language write-ups that were convincing enough for mathematicians.
 I also restricted myself to only look at elementary 'follow your nose' proofs.
+That is, simple proofs where at each step of the proof the number of sensible steps (according to a human) is highly restricted.

 7.1.2.
 How can human-like reasoning be represented within an interactive theorem prover to produce formalised, understandable proofs?